 One thing I noted was that the Wi-Ho! tended to really heat up when in use.
 I would be carrying it in the side pocket of my bag and I could feel it burning hot inside!

-My Verdict: Worked pretty well on the go!
-Convenient, especially with multiple devices and multiple people.
+Worked pretty well on the go.
+It’s convenient, especially with multiple devices and multiple people.
 Read my original review here.

 Thanks to Telecom Square Singapore for loan of the Wi-Ho for review